morganthomas/winning-arguments/winning-arguments.md

 We could go on.

 In debates, three main types of speech act are employed: assertions, denials, and questions.
+These three types of speech act are the ones that are primarily relevant to us.
+Mostly we will talk about assertion.
+Let's take a moment to analyze these three types of speech act in more depth.

+TODO

 ## Truth